dbredvick/dbredvick/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Drew – I'm building SaaS for GTM teams while growing sales engineering at ▲[Vercel](https://drew.tech/posts/vercel).

-I write about web dev, startups, and Next.js [here](https://drew.tech/).
+I’m Drew Bredvick, leading GTM Engineering at Vercel.
+I write playbooks from the field, notes from side projects, and reflections on the craft of shipping and selling software [here](https://drew.tech/).

 ### Now

-I'm building tools for go-to-market teams, especially at DevTool companies like Vercel.
-As a developer turned sales engineer, I love using code to fix the painful parts of selling.

-I’m building [GPT Report](https://gptreport.com), the best way to stay stay on top of your brand's appearance in ChatGPT and other LLMs.
+I joined Vercel's go-to-market team four years ago and am building a team to build the future of GTM with AI.

 _btw — you should probably [learn sales](https://drew.tech/posts/learning-sales-as-an-engineer)._

 ### Uses
 At the moment I'm building with:

-- Next.js
+- Next.js + AI SDK
 - Tailwind & Shadcn
 - Clerk
 - Drizzle